inveniosoftware/cernservicexml/docs/index.rst

 Installation
 ============

-The CERN Service XML package is on PyPI so all you need is:
+The CERNServiceXML package is on PyPI so all you need is:

 .. code-block:: console